rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="overview-prometheus" class="anchor" href="#overview-prometheus">Built-in Prometheus Support</a>

-As of 3.8.0, RabbitMQ ships with built-in Prometheus & Grafana support.
+RabbitMQ ships with built-in Prometheus & Grafana support.

 Support for Prometheus metric collector ships in the `rabbitmq_prometheus` plugin.
 The plugin exposes all RabbitMQ metrics on a dedicated TCP port, in Prometheus text format.